Public art in Qatar: Public art at Hamad International Airport

 Artwork installed at Hamad International Airport includes Untitled (Lamp/Bear) by Urs Fischer.
 Created out of bronze by Urs Fischer, this piece is situated in the main lobby after security.
 It signifies the reminder of childhood memories and intimate objects to travelers globally, inviting them to appreciate the concept of traveling the same way that Fischer travelled back in time to create it.

 The Other Worlds installation by well-known American sculptor Tom Otterness consists of eight bronze sculptures located in Terminal C of the airport and is part of Otterness's Playground series.
 The installation functions as an artistic artwork as well as a playground by incorporating slides into the sculptures and allowing children to climb and explore them.

 Tom Claasen, a Dutch artist, produced a series of Arabian oryx sculpture pieces in bronze.
-These are currently situated in the airport's East Arrival Hall.
+These are currently situated in the airport's East Arrival Hall, while Claassens "Falcon" sculpture is located on the edge of the airport.

 Adel Abdessemed created Mappes Monde, featuring two global maps modeled from tin cans.

 Untitled by Rudolf Stingel is in the Arrivals Meet and Greet Hall.
 The piece is made up of three surfaces covered with reflective aluminum panels.
 Before the opening of the airport, the artist asked members of the construction team to draw on these surfaces.
 Later, the artist cast them in copper and coated them with gold.

 Ahmed Al Bahrani created A Message of Peace to the World, located in the Passenger Train's South Node station.
 The 1.5 m bronze cube was inspired by the work of Reach Out to Asia, a non-profit organization in Qatar that supports primary and secondary education in underprivileged Asian countries.

 Flying Man by the Iraqi artist Dia Al-Azzawi is located in the Arrivals Meet and Greet Hall.
 It consists of two sculptures inspired by ancient Mesopotamian pillars and the story of Abu Firnas, one of the first Muslims to test out flying.

 Small Lie by the American artist Kaws, in the North node of the Airport resembles a wooden marionette.
-It is 32 feet tall, made of Afrormosia wood and weighs 15 tons.
+It is 32 ft tall, made of Afrormosia wood and weighs 15 tons.
 The intention is to make the person standing in front of it feel small.

 The French artist Jean-Michel Othoniel created Cosmos, which stands in the North node of the airport.
 The sculpture is inspired by the world's oldest Islamic astrolabe, an artefact in Qatar's Museum of Islamic Art, symbolizing the different paths that passengers take around the world.

 Arctic Nurseries of El Dorado by the British artist Marc Quinn, is located in the departures hall before passport control.
 The artist combined his interest in flowers, specifically the orchid, with his interest in genetic manipulation and DNA.
 It is made of painted bronze.
+In June 2025, a collection of seven interactive bronze wildlife sculptures by Gillie and Marc called "Wildlife Wonderscapes" was installed at the airport.